supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Masters Theorem.md

 - After cancelling out the common terms, if there is no polynomial terms left, then it cannot be polynomially compared.

 > [!intuition] At least one of the sides must have the term $n$ for comparison
-> If one of the sides has only $log n$ and the other has $1$, then also comparison CANNOT be made.
+> If one of the sides has only $log n$ and the other has $1$, then also polynomial comparison CANNOT be made.

 - Masters theorem CANNOT be applied if polynomial comparison cannot be made.
 In those cases, Generalised and Extended Masters theorems can be used.